Search:

 Conflict of Interest

-Trustees and employees of the Library have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest.
-This policy establishes only the framework within which the Library wishes to operate.
-The purpose of these guidelines is to provide general direction so that employees and Trustees can seek further clarification on issues related to the subject of acceptable standards of operation.
+Trustees, officers, and employees of the Library have an obligation to avoid any involvement in any transaction involving the Library wherein they may derive personal gain.
+This policy establishes the framework within which the Library wishes to operate.
+The purpose of these provisions is to provide guidance so that employees, officers, and Trustees can seek further clarification when necessary on matters related to the subject conduct.

 2) Duty to Disclose